juggah/vwan-s2s-bw-max/blogpost.md

 Take into Consideration that the load sharing is set to Equal Cost Multi Pathing on your on-prem device.

+> [!Important]
-Take into consideration that one TCP Stream will not be able to exceed ~ 1,25 GBps.
+> Take into consideration that one TCP Stream will not be able to exceed ~ 1,25 GBps.
 Multiple Senders will be able to utilise the full bandwidth potential of your aggregated interface.

+>
-Take  into consideration that you will need an apropriate amount of public IP adresses on your remote site matching the amount of links you want to configure.
+> Take  into consideration that you will need an apropriate amount of public IP adresses on your remote site matching the amount of links you want to configure.

 Also if you need that much bandwidth it might be feasible to opt for an Express Route.
 The provisioning of multiple VPN Links and scaling the VPN Gateways to meet the bw requirements can quickly reach high costs.
 Also the remote site needs to be provisioned hardware- & and admin expertise wise.